Immunosuppressive

 Overview

-Immune system is the fundamental part of health and safety.
-It comprises of complex cells, tissues and organs which collectively work together and secures the body.
-They have an ability to recognize the foreign agents such as viruses, bacteria, parasites and protect the body from getting infected from them.
+Immune system is a fundamental part of health and safety.
+It comprises complex cells, tissues, and organs that collectively work together and secure the body.
+They have the ability to recognize foreign agents such as viruses, bacteria, and parasites and protect the body from getting infected by them.
 Sometimes, this natural protective mechanism can cause complications in the human body.
-In organ transplantation procedure, there is installation of new organs and tissues in the body.
+In the organ transplantation procedure, there is an installation of new organs and tissues in the body.
 Our immune system considers them as a foreign substance and rejects the transplanted organ.
-So, immunosuppressive agents are given in order to reduce the efficacy of immune system and avoid the rejection of transplanted organ.
-First successful renal transplant was done in 1954.
-With advancement of science, there are number of surgeries done like kidney and bone marrow transplantation.
+So, immunosuppressive agents are given in order to reduce the efficacy of the immune system and avoid the rejection of transplanted organs.
+The first successful renal transplant was done in 1954.
+With the advancement of science, there are a number of surgeries done like kidney and bone marrow transplantation.
 These transplant procedures have tremendously increased the use of immunosuppressive drugs for the smooth outcomes of the surgeries.

 Classification of Immunosuppressants